Applying to CKSC

 Many CKSC volunteers are insured through their parents and choose to keep this coverage during their term of service.
 If you do not have health insurance, the service corps will arrange for you to apply for health insurance through a national service organization.
 Most co-pay and deductible costs are also reimbursed by the service corps.
-For more details, or if you have a pre-existing medical condition, please contact the service corps director.
+For more details, or if you have a pre-existing medical condition, please contact the program director.

 What will happen if I have college loans?

 Most volunteers choose to defer their college loans during their term of service by submitting an “economic hardship” form to their loan holders.
-The community director can provide the documentation needed to apply for this deferment.
+The program director can provide the documentation needed to apply for this deferment.

 Life as a CKSC Volunteer